 The Company's key management personnel have been identified as the seven directors as well as the executive management team of the Company.
-The executive management team is comprised of the Interim Chief Executive Officer (also a director), Executive Vice President & Chief Financial Officer, Executive Vice President (also a director) and the Executive Vice President, Corporate Development.
-The former Chief Executive Officer (also a former director) and former Executive Vice President & Chief Operating Officer (also a former director) of the Company are included as a component of the key management personnel for compensation disclosure purposes in 2018 and 2017.
+The executive management team is comprised of the Chief Executive Officer (also a director), Executive Vice President & Chief Financial Officer (also a director), Chief Expert (also a director), Executive Vice President, Chief Expert of Operations and the Executive Vice President, Corporate Development.
+The former Executive Vice President & Chief Financial Officer (also a former director) of the Company and former Executive Vice President & Chief Operating Officer (also a former director) are included as a component of the key management personnel for compensation disclosure purposes in 2019 and 2018.
+The former Chief Executive Officer (also a former director) of the Company is included as a component of the key management personnel for compensation disclosure purposes in 2018.

-2018 2017
+2019 2018

-Salaries, Director Fees and Short-Term Benefits 3 3
+Salaries, Director Fees and Short-Term Benefits 4 3

-Other Long-Term Benefits 2 2
+Other Long-Term Benefits 2

-Total 5 5
+Total 4 5